-SAFWAN HALABI, MD, FACR Associate Professor of Radiology, Northwestern University Feinberg School of Medicine Vice-Chair of Imaging Informatics, Ann & Robert H. Lurie Children's Hospital of Chicago Dr. Safwan Halabi is a Clinical Associate Professor of Radiology at the Stanford University School of Medicine and serves as the Medical Director for Radiology Informatics at Stanford Children's Health.
-He is board-certified in Radiology with Certificate of Added Qualification in Pediatric Radiology.
+SAFWAN HALABI, MD, FACR

+Associate Professor of Radiology, Northwestern University Feinberg School of Medicine Vice-Chair of Imaging Informatics, Ann & Robert H. Lurie Children's Hospital of Chicago

+Dr. Safwan Halabi is an Associate Professor of Radiology at the Northwestern University School of Medicine, Vice-Chair of Radiology Informatics, and Associate CMIO at Lurie Children's Hospital.
+He also serves as the Director of Fetal Imaging at The Chicago Institute for Fetal Health.
+He is board-certified in Radiology with a Certificate of Added Qualification in Pediatric Radiology.
 He is also board-certified in Clinical Informatics.
-He clinically practices obstetric and pediatric imaging at Lucile Packard Children's Hospital.
-Dr. Halabi's clinical and administrative leadership roles are directed at improving quality of care, efficiency, and patient safety.
-He has also lead strategic efforts to improve the enterprise imaging platforms at Stanford Children's Health.
-He is a strong advocate of patient-centric care and has helped guide policies for radiology report and image release to patients.
+He clinically practices fetal and pediatric imaging at Lurie Children's Hospital.
+Dr. Halabi's clinical and administrative leadership roles are directed at improving the quality of care, efficiency, and patient safety.
+He has also led strategic efforts to improve the enterprise imaging platforms at Lurie Children's Hospital.
+He is a strong advocate of patient-centric care and has helped guide policies for radiology reports and image release to patients.
 He has published in peer-reviewed journals on various clinical and informatics topics.
-His current academic and research interests include: imaging informatics, deep/machine learning in imaging, artificial intelligence in medicine, clinical decision support and patient-centric health care delivery.
+His current academic and research interests include imaging informatics, deep/machine learning in imaging, artificial intelligence in medicine, clinical decision support, and patient-centric health care delivery.
 He is currently the Chair of the RSNA Informatics Data Science Committee and serves as a Board Member for the Society for Imaging Informatics in Medicine.